deepaklearner/sample_cypher/simple2.md

 // Collect manager hierarchy up to 4 levels, ensuring no duplicates OPTIONAL MATCH (m:User {employeeNumber: e.managerid})-[:HAS_ATTRIBUTE]->(n:Name) WITH e, m, n,
-     CASE WHEN NOT m.employeeNumber IN [manager.employeeNumber | manager IN managers] THEN managers + [{employeeNumber: m.employeeNumber, FirstName: n.givenName, LastName: n.familyName}]
+     CASE WHEN NOT apoc.coll.contains([manager.employeeNumber | manager IN managers], m.employeeNumber)
+          THEN managers + [{employeeNumber: m.employeeNumber, FirstName: n.givenName, LastName: n.familyName}]
           ELSE managers END AS managers
 WHERE m IS NOT NULL

 OPTIONAL MATCH (m2:User {employeeNumber: m.managerid})-[:HAS_ATTRIBUTE]->(n2:Name)
 WITH e, m2, n2,
-     CASE WHEN NOT m2.employeeNumber IN [manager.employeeNumber | manager IN managers] THEN managers + [{employeeNumber: m2.employeeNumber, FirstName: n2.givenName, LastName: n2.familyName}]
+     CASE WHEN NOT apoc.coll.contains([manager.employeeNumber | manager IN managers], m2.employeeNumber)
+          THEN managers + [{employeeNumber: m2.employeeNumber, FirstName: n2.givenName, LastName: n2.familyName}]
           ELSE managers END AS managers
 WHERE m2 IS NOT NULL

 OPTIONAL MATCH (m3:User {employeeNumber: m2.managerid})-[:HAS_ATTRIBUTE]->(n3:Name)
 WITH e, m3, n3,
-     CASE WHEN NOT m3.employeeNumber IN [manager.employeeNumber | manager IN managers] THEN managers + [{employeeNumber: m3.employeeNumber, FirstName: n3.givenName, LastName: n3.familyName}]
+     CASE WHEN NOT apoc.coll.contains([manager.employeeNumber | manager IN managers], m3.employeeNumber)
+          THEN managers + [{employeeNumber: m3.employeeNumber, FirstName: n3.givenName, LastName: n3.familyName}]
           ELSE managers END AS managers
 WHERE m3 IS NOT NULL

 OPTIONAL MATCH (m4:User {employeeNumber: m3.managerid})-[:HAS_ATTRIBUTE]->(n4:Name)
 WITH e, m4, n4,
-     CASE WHEN NOT m4.employeeNumber IN [manager.employeeNumber | manager IN managers] THEN managers + [{employeeNumber: m4.employeeNumber, FirstName: n4.givenName, LastName: n4.familyName}]
+     CASE WHEN NOT apoc.coll.contains([manager.employeeNumber | manager IN managers], m4.employeeNumber)
+          THEN managers + [{employeeNumber: m4.employeeNumber, FirstName: n4.givenName, LastName: n4.familyName}]
           ELSE managers END AS managers
 WHERE m4 IS NOT NULL